 Child-Friendly Bathroom Design Ideas

 Sharing a bathroom with your kids can test your patience.
-That’s because kids usually have plenty of stuff, but they tend to be messy and not great in organising their stuff.
+That’s because kids usually have plenty of stuff, but they tend to be messy and not great at organising their stuff.
 It isn’t enough to have a spacious bathroom.
 You need to ensure it’s child-friendly as well.
 Whether you’re planning a new family bathroom or intend to make your existing bathroom more child-friendly, you’ll find the 20 bathroom design ideas listed here useful.

 1. Use a Step Stool